SECTION 504/ADA GRIEVANCE PROCEDURE

 Step 3: Appeal Procedure

-A. If the grievant wishes to appeal the decision in Step 2 above, he/she may submit a signed or attested, written appeal to the Senior Vice President for Administration and Finance within 10 business days after receipt of the written disposition.
+A. If the grievant wishes to appeal the decision in Step 2 above, he/she may submit a signed or attested, written appeal to the Vice President for Equity, Inclusion, & Community Impact within 10 business days after receipt of the written disposition.

 The only permissible grounds for appeal shall be: